mucommander/mucommander/readme.txt

 You must read and accept the license located in the 'license.txt' file in this package prior to using muCommander.

-muCommander uses the following 3rd party works :
+muCommander uses the great following 3rd party works :

 - the jCIFS library released under the LGPL license to provide SMB support. jCIFS can be found at http://jcifs.samba.org .